lithnet/ad-password-protection-docs/Add‐CompromisedPassword.md

 ## Description
-The ```Add-CompromisedPassword``` cmdlet and a string into the compromised password store.
+The ```Add-CompromisedPassword``` cmdlet adds a string into the compromised password store.
 When the password filter is configured to check against compromised passwords, any password that is an exact match to this string will rejected.

 ## Syntax
 ```